Jonathan Goldstein (composer): Early life and education

-Goldstein's father, who was Jewish, was a West End conductor.
-He began composing in school and studied music at the University of Birmingham.
+Goldstein's father was an orchestra conductor and composer in London's West End.
+Following in his father's footsteps, Goldstein began composing in school and studied music at the University of Birmingham.

 Career

 Goldstein began his career in theatre, at the Royal Shakespeare Company and Royal National Theatre, working with acclaimed directors including Trevor Nunn and Sir Peter Hall.
-Later, he began his screen career assisting on numerous important film score orchestrations including Cape Fear, directed by Martin Scorsese, and landmark re-orchestrations of classic film scores including Taxi Driver, performed by the Royal Philharmonic Orchestra.
-His debut classical album, Cyclorama, was released worldwide to critical acclaim on the Brilliant Classics label and performed by The Balanescu Quartet and ensemble.
+He began his screen career assisting on numerous important film score orchestrations including Cape Fear, directed by Martin Scorsese, and re-orchestrations of classic film scores including Taxi Driver, performed by the Royal Philharmonic Orchestra.
+His debut classical album, Cyclorama, was performed by The Balanescu Quartet, released on the Brilliant Classics label, receiving critical acclaim worldwide.
 In 2013, his Magical Moments reached No.1 in the Official UK Classical Charts, where it stayed for three weeks over Christmas, ahead of J. S. Bach.

 Film music

 In his early career, Goldstein assisted the film music orchestrator Christopher Palmer, on the soundtrack orchestrations for Cape Fear, directed by Martin Scorsese and re-recordings of classic film scores including Bernard Herrmann's music for Scorsese's Taxi Driver performed by the Royal Philharmonic Orchestra, conducted by Elmer Bernstein.
-He subsequently scored several shorts including the BAFTA-nominated Candy Bar Kid which was screened at more than 100 festivals worldwide, and the BAFTA-nominated Sunny Spells, winner of an International Silver Heron award.
+He subsequently scored several short films including the BAFTA-nominated Candy Bar Kid which was screened at more than 100 festivals worldwide, and the BAFTA-nominated Sunny Spells, winner of an International Silver Heron award.
 The documentary short Manuel De Los Santos, directed by Peter Montgomery with a score composed by Goldstein, won the Grand Prize at the International Arnold Sports Film Festival in 2012.